Sylinko/Everywhere.Docs/en-US/privacy.md

 As part of our Services, we offer products, features, or tools powered by artificial intelligence, machine learning, or similar technologies (collectively, "AI Products").
 These tools are designed to enhance your experience and provide you with innovative solutions.
 The terms in this Privacy Notice govern your use of the AI Products within our Services.

 **Use of AI Technologies**

-We provide the AI Products through third-party service providers ("AI Service Providers"), including Anthropic, DeepSeek, Google Cloud AI, Microsoft Azure AI and OpenAI.
+We provide the AI Products through third-party service providers ("AI Service Providers"), including but not limited to major providers such as Anthropic, DeepSeek... and others listed in our application settings.
 As outlined in this Privacy Notice, your input, output, and personal information will be shared with and processed by these AI Service Providers to enable your use of our AI Products for purposes outlined in ["What legal bases do we rely on to process your personal information?"](#3-what-legal-bases-do-we-rely-on-to-process-your-personal-information) You must not use the AI Products in any way that violates the terms or policies of any AI Service Provider.

 **Our AI Products**
 Our AI Products are designed for the following functions:
 - AI applications
 - AI automation